opensearch-project/OpenSearch/README-SECURITY.md

 There are several open-sourced security frameworks available, during an [initial pull request](https://github.com/opensearch-project/OpenSearch/pull/4028#issuecomment-1198385167) several came to light, Spring Security, Apache CXF, and Shiro.
 Shiro's focused design around authentication and authorization scenarios made it the candidate for this investigation.

-## What scenarios are we trying to understand?
+## Scenarios covered in this prototype

 ### How and where should identity information be captured?
-Looking at the existing SecurityFilter implemenation of
+From external-in perspective suggests that the RestController has access to request headers that could contain this information, and it could be picked up before the request is dispatched.
+This also would be a good point to dispatch to a login workflow if challenge auth is supported.

 ### How identity information is accessed during a request?
+Looking at the existing [SecurityFilter](https://github.com/opensearch-project/security/blob/main/src/main/java/org/opensearch/security/filter/SecurityFilter.java) implementation of the security plugin, this was the point in time when AuthZ was verifiable, which pertained to the Task filter.

 ### How and where can identity information be verified that aligns with the existing Task focused security model of the security plugin?
+`SecurityUtils.getSubject().isPermitted(...)` is accessible anywhere within the context of the thread running the request.
+While typically checking AuthZ should be done as soon as possible to eliminate wasted processing time, it means layers of auth can be added.
+E.g. First check that the subject can execute the task by name.
+Then as indexes are being resolved from an index pattern block/filter based on the subjects available view.
+The existing security plugin has a [IndexResolverReplacer](https://github.com/opensearch-project/security/blob/main/src/main/java/org/opensearch/security/resolver/IndexResolverReplacer.java) that emulates OpenSearch's behavior where this _could_ be done inline.

+A check was added in TransportAction to ensure that all requests are authenticated or they are errored out, then logging of the resolved permissions.

 ### How to apply identity information for internal processes?
+Shiro's [Subject](https://shiro.apache.org/static/1.9.1/apidocs/org/apache/shiro/subject/Subject.html) implementation allows for the Principal to be of any type, in the test infra for Shiro [UserIdPrincipal](https://github.com/apache/shiro/blob/df81077726b407f905ba16a9f57ba731b7736375/core/src/test/java/org/apache/shiro/realm/UserIdPrincipal.java) is used and is nearly identical to the object that was created in the previous pull request.

 ## OpenSearch Scenarios